 How to nominate?

-- Nominations must be completed online in English or French by the Permanent Delegation to UNESCO of the concerned Member State, or by an NGO in official partnership with UNESCO, through their official account.
+- Nominations can be submitted via the dedicated online platform in English or French by a National Commission or Permanent Delegation to UNESCO of the concerned Member State, or by an NGO in official partnership with UNESCO.

 Nominations submitted by a Member State’s National Commission must be validated by the Permanent Delegation.